Fenex330/surv-royale/README.md

 On Windows, SFML is bundled locally with the project.
 On other platforms however, nothing is bundled, the dependencies are assumed to be installed globally system-wide.

-On Windows, the only compiler supported is MinGW (tested on winlibs-x86_64-posix-seh-gcc-11.2.0-llvm-14.0.0-mingw-w64msvcrt-9.0.0-r7.7z) and it is assumed that directories for compiler, git and 7zip executables exist inside PATH variable.
+On Windows, the only compiler supported is [MinGW](https://winlibs.com) and it is assumed that directories for compiler, git and 7zip executables exist inside PATH variable.
 Also, universal C runtime comes pre-installed on Windows 10, but needs to be manually installed on earlier Windows versions, if used.

 Windows and Linux builds are provided for download in "Releases" section as self-contained zip archive and AppImage respectively.
 For other operating systems, the game needs to be built from source.